mominul-ssv/alz-cq-cnn/README.md

 Make sure to rename the files and folders as needed.

 ## 2c.
-Preprocessing NFBS and Training SkullNet
+Preprocessing NFBS and Training the Segmentation Model

-To train the **SkullNet** segmentation model, start by preprocessing the NFBS dataset.
+To train the segmentation model, start by preprocessing the NFBS dataset.
 This process converts the 3D MRI data into 2D images.
 Run the following script for preprocessing:

 ```
 nfbs-preprocessing.ipynb
 ```

-After preprocessing, proceed to train the **SkullNet** segmentation model with the following script:
+After preprocessing, proceed to train the segmentation model with the following script:

 ```
 nfbs-unet-train.ipynb